Fitoussi/geo-my-wp/readme.txt

 * [gmw_single_location] - can now be used in the loop to display location of each post in the loop
 * [gmw_single_location] - replaced show_info attribute with additional_info. you can now pass the additional fields that will be displayed. ex [gmw_single_location additional_info="address,phone,fax,email,website"] pass the value 0 if you want to hide the additional info.
 * fix: small issue with form showing results on the same page when should be in another page
-* fix: Issue with Member location widget displaying "no location" message even when set to do otehrwise
+* fix: Issue with Member location widget displaying "no location" message even when set to do otherwise
 * Localization text
 * German translation - Provided by Frank Winter - thank you!